 - Students struggle with motive, inference, making predictions, and drawing conclusions from text, according to the pre-assessment, so I will focus on these specific reading comprehension skills.
-Most (19 out of 22 students) have already mastered identifying character traits, summarizing the main idea, and identifying cause-and-effect so that will not be the focus of instruction.
-Most students (23 out of 25) cannot classify organisms, identify the procedures for controlled experiments, identify the main branches of Biology, or identify basic Biology vocabulary to describe scientific processes.
+Most (19 out of 22 students) have already mastered identifying character traits, summarizing the main idea, and identifying cause-and-effect, so that will not be the focus of instruction. - Most students (23 out of 25) cannot classify organisms, identify the procedures for controlled experiments, identify the main branches of Biology, or identify basic Biology vocabulary to describe scientific processes.
 Some students (12 out of 25) can identify the basic components of a lab report and lab safety techniques.
-Most

-- identify the main branches of Biology, or identify basic Biology vocabulary to describe scientific processes.
-Some students (12 out of 25) can identify the basic components of a lab report and lab safety techniques.
 Most students (20 out of 25) can identify the steps of the scientific inquiry process.
-Therefore, the Objective targets the underlying tenets of Biology, including the organization of the field, vocabulary, procedures for experiments, and classification of organisms, but we only need to briefly review the scientific inquiry process. - □ 11 out of 27 students scored on "Average" or "Above Average" on 5th grade AIMSWeb Math.
+Therefore, the Objective targets the underlying tenets of Biology, including the organization of the field, vocabulary, procedures for experiments, and classification of organisms, but we only need to briefly review the scientific inquiry process. - 11 out of 27 students scored on "Average" or "Above Average" on 5th grade AIMSWeb Math.
 Most of these students (9 out of 11) have mastered addition, subtraction, multiplication, and division of whole numbers and fractions.
 Few of these students (2 out 11) can use proportional reasoning to solve mathematical problems.
 9 out of 27 students are "Well Below Average."
 These students struggle with basic number and operations skills, including multiple digit subtraction, multiplication and division of whole numbers and fractions.
 According to CCSS, the class overall performed best on Data and Analysis questions on AIMSWeb but lowest on Algebra questions.